 The economic impact of international students on the English regions

-This briefing also presents some of the key figures on the impact of international students at a UK and regional level for the nine regions of England.
+This briefing also presents some of the key figures on the impact of international students at a regional level for the nine regions of England.

 This impact is particularly significant in the context of the government’s Industrial Strategy and objectives to sustain and grow regional economies.